awsdocs/amazon-ec2-user-guide/doc_source/enhanced-networking-ena.md

    git clone https://github.com/amzn/amzn-drivers
    ```

 1. Compile and install the `ena` module on your instance\.
+These steps depend on the Linux distribution\.
+For more information about compiling the module on Red Hat Enterprise Linux, see the [AWS Knowledge Center article](http://aws.amazon.com/premiumsupport/knowledge-center/install-ena-driver-rhel-ec2/)\.

 1. Run the sudo depmod command to update module dependencies\.